reasonwithoutrestraint/site/_posts/Summaries/Foundations of Ethics/Part 3 - The Status of Morality.md

 ### There are no categorical reasons

 There are no categorical reasons.
 Suppose you are hiking along a cliff path and notice a stranger who is absent-mindedly walking from the opposite direction.
 You see that he’s about to take a wrong step and plunge to his death.
-Th ere is a reason to yell to him and alert him of the danger.
+There is a reason to yell to him and alert him of the danger.
 And that reason applies to you even if you don’t care a bit about the man or about the pats on the back you’ll receive when the story gets out.
 - Question begging?

 ### Moral motivation undermines objectivity